Publish a Data Descriptor about GRSF in nature.com

 We have already started a draft document describing the corresponding activities and I would like to know if you would be interested in participating in the writing of the data descriptor.
 Of course, if you think that others should be included, please feel free to suggest.

-#1 Updated by Leonardo Candela almost 2 years ago
+#1 Updated by Leonardo Candela about 2 years ago

 I'm in favor of such a kind of publication yet dunno if it fits with the GRSF case ...
 AFAIK the data have not been "validated" yet.